The monotone-light factorization for 2-categories via 2-prorders: Effective descent morphisms in 2Cat

-Let $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ be surjective on triples of composable 2-cells (both horizontally and vertically).
-Then, $2p$ is an e.d.m. in $\hat{2\mathbb{P}}=Set^{2\mathbb{P}}$, since the effective descent morphisms in a category of presheaves are simply those surjective pointwise (which, of course, is implied by either surjectivity on triples of composable 2-cells).
+Let $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ be surjective on vertically/horizontally composable triples of horizontally/vertically composable pairs of 2-cells.
+Then, $2p$ is an e.d.m.\ in $\hat{2\mathbb{P}}=Set^{2\mathbb{P}}$, since the effective descent morphisms in a category of presheaves are simply those surjective pointwise (which, of course, is implied by either surjectivity on triples of composable 2-cells).
 Hence, the following instance of \cite[Corollary 3.9]{JST:edm} can be applied:

-if $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ in $2Cat$ is an e.d.m. in $\hat{2\mathbb{P}}=Set^{2\mathbb{P}}$ then $2p$ is an e.d.m. in $2Cat$ if and only if , for every pullback square
+if $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ in $2Cat$ is an e.d.m.\ in $\hat{2\mathbb{P}}=Set^{2\mathbb{P}}$ then $2p$ is an e.d.m.\ in $2Cat$ if and only if, for every pullback square

 \\

 in $\hat{2\mathbb{P}}=Set^{2\mathbb{P}}$ such that $2\mathbb{D}$ is in $2Cat$, then also $2A$ is in $2Cat$.

 Since the pullback square $(4.1)$ is calculated pointwise (cf. Corollary \ref{corollary:limits 2Cat}), it induces six other pullback squares in $\hat{\mathbb{P}}=Set^{\mathbb{P}}$, corresponding to the three rows $P$, $hP$ and $hvP$, and the three columns $vhP$, $vP$ and $P_0$, in the 2-precategory diagram $(2.1)$.